Are you in the hydroponics game to grow enormous tomatoes and hyper-productive peppers? Then you need to check out Deep Water Culture (DWC for short).

 All hydroponic systems use a soilless growing medium and a net pot.
 These function together to anchor the plants’ roots and hold them suspended over the reservoir.

 Our favorite growing medium is hydroton, which are expanded clay pebbles.
 These are pH-neutral, widely available, and reusable.
-These organic clay pebbles are especially well-suited for growing veggies.

 A net pot, with its highly perforated sides, allows a strong and expansive root system to grow.
-We like this brand.

 So just what can you grow with DWC?